jlbelanger/mendrek-api/README.md

 cp .env.example .env
 ```

-Copy the Client ID and Client Secret from your Spotify application into `.env`.
+Copy the Client ID and Client Secret from your Spotify application into `docker-compose.yml`.

 ### Install dependencies